ivanvorobei/SPStorkController/README.md

 `SPStorkController` is released under the MIT license.
 Check LICENSE.md for details

 ## Contact
-If you need develop application or UI, write me to hello@ivanvorobei.by.
-I am develop design and ios apps.
-I am use `swift`.
-For request more functionality, you should create a new issue.
+If you have any requirements to develop any application or UI, write to me at hello@ivanvorobei.by.
+I am developing iOS apps and creates designs too.
+I use `swift` for developing projects.
+For requesting more functionality, you should create a new issue.
-My apps in AppStore: [first account](https://itunes.apple.com/us/developer/polina-zubarik/id1434528595) & [second account](https://itunes.apple.com/us/developer/mikalai-varabei/id1435792103)
+Here are my apps in AppStore: [first account](https://itunes.apple.com/us/developer/polina-zubarik/id1434528595) & [second account](https://itunes.apple.com/us/developer/mikalai-varabei/id1435792103)